How a General Improvement District (“GID”) Can be Dissolved, Merged or Consolidated

-Pathway No. 1: “If…the board of county commissioners…deem(s) it: (1) to be in the best interests of the county and…the district(; or)…(2) the services of the district are no longer needed or can be more effectively performed by an existing unit of government(; and,)…(3) all outstanding indebtedness and bonds of all kinds of the district have been…or will be…paid…or…assumed by (a) resulting merged or consolidated unit of government; (and most importantly, that)…(4) the board of trustees of (the) district…agrees3…the…county…board…shall…merge…consolidate…or dissolve” the GID4 as the case may be.
+“If…the board of county commissioners…deem(s) it: (1) to be in the best interests of the county and…the district(; or)…(2) the services of the district are no longer needed or can be more effectively performed by an existing unit of government(;)…(3) all outstanding indebtedness and bonds of all kinds of the district have been…or will be…paid…or…assumed by (a) resulting merged or consolidated unit of government; (and most importantly, that)…(4) the board of trustees of (the) district…agrees4…the…county…board…shall…merge…consolidate…or dissolve” the GID5 as the case may be.

-Pathway No. 3: “If all…territory within a district organized pursuant to this chapter (NRS 318) is included within the boundaries of a city incorporated under the provisions of chapter 266 of NRS, the (County) Board…shall, within 90 days after the filing of the notice required by NRS 266.033 adopt an ordinance providing for the merger of the district with(in) the city (unless)…written protest is…signed by a majority of the owners of (real) property within the district.”6 Note that there is currently a move to turn Incline Village/Crystal Bay into a new city7.
-And interestingly, their promoters are insisting the boundaries of the new city differ slightly from those of the District8.
-And now you the reader know why!
+“If all…territory within a district organized pursuant to this chapter (NRS 318) is included within the boundaries of a city incorporated under the provisions of chapter 266 of NRS, the (County) Board…shall, within 90 days after the filing of the notice required by NRS 266.033, adopt an ordinance providing for the merger of the district with(in) the city (unless)…written protest is…signed by a majority of the owners of (real) property within th(at) district.”7

-There Used to Be a Fourth (4th) Pathway: For a very short time (July 1, 20179 – June 30, 202110), County Boards actually had the power to dissolve, modify, consolidate or merge GIDs11.
-But as aforesaid, this power expired on June 30, 202110.
-In likelihood never again to be resurrected.
+There Used to Be a Fourth (4th) Pathway: For a very short time (July 1, 201710 – June 30, 202111) County Boards actually had the power to dissolve, modify, consolidate or merge GIDs12.
+But as aforesaid, this power expired on June 30, 202111.
+In likelihood, never again to be resurrected.

 - See ¶II at page 16 of Legislative Commission of the Legislative Counsel Bureau, State of Nevada (“LCB”), Bulletin 77-11, Creation, Financing and Governance of General Improvement Districts, September 1976 (“LCB Bulletin 77-11“).